revk/SolarSystem/README.md

 ## Open source

 Please bear in mind that this is an open source system with no warranty.
-The system can be used for access control, and/or alarm system, but you need to access its suitability yourself, and consider any implications with regard to your insurers.
-The system does not come under any sort of approved alarm system.
+The system can be used for access control, and/or alarm system, but you need to assess its suitability yourself, and consider any implications with regard to your insurers.
+The system **does not** come under any sort of approved alarm system scheme.

-## Building

-Git clone this `--recursive` to get all the submodules, and it should build with just `make` for the host components.
-Similarly `make set` in the `ESP32` directory for the ESP32 components, which actually runs the normal `idf.py` to build. `make menuconfig` can be used to fine tune the settings, but the defaults should be mostly sane. `make flash` should work to program.

 ## Manuals